Space Blends

 What started as clumsy descriptions evolved into unique callouts that let them work faster.
 We created an environment where two people (friends or strangers) figured out how to coordinate under pressure without us telling them how.

-The Customer System
+## The Customer System <a href="#docs-internal-guid-007baa19-7fff-fbb4-036a-f5f292b8d5ff" id="docs-internal-guid-007baa19-7fff-fbb4-036a-f5f292b8d5ff"></a>

 To create greater variety and depth, we built a modular customer system that let us create distinct personalities with different patience levels, preferred orders, and dialogue.